This is the seminar schedule for the 2025 Yuma Hamfest & ARRL SW Division Convention.

 We are delighted to have Gordon West (WB6NOA) attend the Yuma Hamfest.
-"Gordo" has been offering classes in Amateur & commercial radio for over 40 years and his study manuals for amateur radio testing are well known.
-He will have his famous communications van on display during the event.
-You should go by and take a look at the van and take the opportunity to introduce yourself to Gordon.
-Check out his seminar on the upcoming Technician Class question pool.
+"Gordo" offered classes in Amateur & commercial radio for over 40 years and his study manuals for amateur radio testing are well known.
+Gordon is transitioning into his new role with the ARRL.

 1:00 PM - 2:00 PM